Jezidmar/DocumentClustering/README.md

 * **Sampling and Consistency:** Random 20% feature space removal is used to assess prediction consistency under various scenarios.
 * **Hungarian Algorithm:** The Hungarian algorithm ensures consistent cluster annotation.
-* **Numerical Challenges:** The project investigates numerical difficulties associated with implementing the Hungarian algorithm from scratch.
+* **Numerical Challenges:** The project investigates numerical difficulties associated with implementing the NMF algorithm from scratch.
 Refer to the "[NMF Document clustering](Doc_clustering.pdf)" paper for further details.

-**Overall, this project demonstrates the application of NMF and K-Means for document clustering in R, while exploring methods for analyzing consistency and handling specific data characteristics.**